 The world has been digital for some time.
 Why is SAP focusing on items being digital as of 2016 and 2017?
 This fixation with the term digital to sell software and consulting services is covered in the article The Problem with Digitial Transformation and Modern IT Projects.

 Utilize our industry-leading SAP HANA Enterprise Cloud to shorten your time-to-value and deploy a digital core.
 Enjoy the full power of SAP HANA in a private, managed cloud environment that is supported by the most knowledgeable resources in the industry – from infrastructure to applications.

-No that is quite untrue.
+No, that is entirely untrue.
 First SAP HANA Enterprise Cloud is not industry leading.
 AWS is the widely acknowledged industry leader in cloud hosting.
-In fact, it does not make very much sense to host with SAP.
-And SAP itself has mostly given up competing directly with AWS as they demonstrated with their mulicloud announcement at SAPPHIRE 2017 which is covered in the article How to Best Understand SAP’s Multicloud Announcement.
+It does not make very much sense to host with SAP.
+And SAP itself has mostly given up competing directly with AWS as they demonstrated with their multicloud announcement at SAPPHIRE 2017, which is covered in the article How to Best Understand SAP’s Multicloud Announcement.